 Some additional tips and recommendations for soldering connecting wires to high-power LED modules.

-- If you ordered several LED modules, we will sometimes ship them as a v-scored connected array.
+- If you order several LED modules, they will sometimes be shipped as a v-scored, connected array .
 Always separate the modules from the array before you try to solder them.
-If the module comes with a carrier tab, you should also separate the module from the carrier tab as the extra mass will make it much harder to solder.
+If the module comes with a carrier tab, separate it from the carrier tab, as the extra mass will make it much harder to solder.

 - Solder the wire connections to the module before you fasten the module to the heatsink.

 - Place the module on a thermally non-conductive surface while you are soldering.
-Don't place it on an ESD mat as it will get hot enough to melt the mat.
+Don’t solder the module on an ESD mat!
+It will get hot enough to melt the mat.

 - Use a small chisel-type soldering tip to help focus the heat on the pad.
 We use ones like these.